tzwenn/ubuntu-latex-fonts/README.md

 The fonts were converted as described by Gordon Grubert (http://fachschaft.physik.uni-greifswald.de/~stitch/ttf.html).
 However they are just bitmaps by now, what definitly has to be changed.

-Even so an automated installation (e.g. a nice Makefile) is missing yet.
+And of course an automated installation (i.e. a nice Makefile) is missing yet.